 You'll study the importance of developing a sociological understanding of the complex social issues and structural inequalities that social workers navigate and the social policy that shapes social work practice.

-You'll be introduced to theories of social work, human development, research and law and explore their application in practice.
+You will be introduced to theories of social work, human development, research, social policy and law and explore their application in practice.

 You'll explore areas including: